Dyalog/HttpCommand/docs/content-types.md

 Content type `multipart/form-data` is commonly used to transfer files to a server or to send multiple types of content in the request payload.
 If you specify a content type of `'multipart/form-data'`:

 * `Params` must be a namespace with named elements.
-* Each element in `Params` consists of the data for the element optionally followed by a content type for the element.
+* Each element in `Params` consists of up to 3 elements:
+    * content - the data for the element, if sending a file this is the file name (see the section below)
+    * type - the MIME content-type type for the element
+    * filename - if content is to be saved as a file, this is the filename for the content
 * To send a file, prefix the file name with either:
     * `@` to upload the file's content and its name
     * `<` to upload just the file's content